WilsonArmitage/BullAndBear/README.md

 Checking for these conditions would be a good future enhancement.

 ### Trade Date Input
-Limited to weekdays, not factoring in a timezone.
 As for the trade the price is entered manually.